Yellow Teas

 What Is Huang Ya?

 Today, farmers produce Huang Cha exclusively in China.
-There is a Korean tea called "Hwangcha", which also means Yellow Tea.
-However, this Korean tea shouldn't be confused with Chinese one.
-Although it is called Yellow Tea, the processing methods are slightly different, which wouldn't put it in the Chinese Yellow Tea category as we know it.
-Korean Hwang Cha is also a lightly oxidized tea, albeit more similar to Oolong in its processing and taste.
+There is a Korean tea called "Hwangcha" (황차), which also means Yellow Tea.
+However, this Korean tea shouldn't be confused with the Chinese one.
+Although it is called Yellow Tea, the processing methods are very different, which wouldn't put it in the Chinese Yellow Tea category as we know it.
+Korean Hwang Cha is also a lightly oxidized tea, albeit more similar to Oolong or lighter oxidized Black Tea (Hongcha) in its processing and taste.

 How To Brew Yellow Tea

-Since this tea comprises a large ratio of tea buds, it floats up and down and dances around beautifully in the tea brewing vessel.
-Tea enthusiasts refer to this phenomenon as "dancing tea".
+Yellow Tea usually floats up and down, beautifully dancing in a tea brewing vessel.
+Tea enthusiasts refer to this as "dancing tea".
 For this reason, we recommend brewing it in a glass teapot or gaiwan.
-Particularly a glass gaiwan will accentuate the beautiful aromatics of Huang Cha.
-You can steep it longer, and it won't become bitter and unpleasant like an over-brewed green tea.
-Furthermore, you can enjoy the beautiful tea color of Huang Cha — a comforting and bright yellow.
+Particularly, a glass gaiwan will accentuate the beautiful aromatics of Huang Cha.
+You can steep it longer, and it won't become bitter and unpleasant like an over-brewed Green Tea.
+Furthermore, you can enjoy the beautiful tea color of Huang Cha – a comforting and bright yellow.

 What Does Yellow Tea Taste Like?

-This tea has a smoother palate than Green Tea, and many believe it is more gentle on the stomach.
+This tea has a smoother palate than Green Tea, and it is more gentle on the stomach.

 When drinking, we can sense enticing notes of hay, sweetgrass, cacao, sweet mung beans, chestnuts, and slightly roasted nuts.
 The tea is comforting, warming, and refreshing altogether.